Card Services calls have the general form:

 this case.

-The following flags can be specified in Attributes
+The following flags can be specified in Attributes.
+DMA and

 speaker control are not supported on all systems.